-lan explained the connection between the amount in Bristol's reserve fund and the amount of forgiveness allowed through the DWSRF.
-Reviewed a spreadsheet containing four scenarios and the impacts on payments and user fees over the coming years.
-He also explained some of the difficulties involved in deciding how to proceed with phasing and financing, including unknown State factors and other inputs.
+lan explained the connection between the amount in Bristol's reserve fund and the amount of forgiveness allowed through the DWSRF, and reviewed a spreadsheet containing four scenarios and the impacts on payments and user fees over the coming years.
+He also explained some of the difficulties involved in making a decision regarding how to proceed with phasing and financing, including unknown State factors and other inputs.

-Ian also reviewed DEC's calculation spreadsheet used in determining the loan forgiveness rate, noting that it needs to be known what number will be used for residential units to perform accurate calculations.
+lan also reviewed DEC's calculation spreadsheet used in determining the loan forgiveness rate, noting that it needs to be known what number will be used for residential units in order to perform the calculations.
 Ian explained several financing strategies possible for working to increase the forgiveness rate and reduce payment amounts.